NeurodataWithoutBorders/pynwb/docs/source/make_roundtrip_test.rst

 argument--the :py:class:`~pynwb.file.NWBFile` instance that will be used to write your container.

 This method is required because different container types are allowed in different parts of an NWBFile.
-This method is also where you can add additonial containers that your container of interest depends on.
+This method is also where you can add additional containers that your container of interest depends on.
 For example, for the :py:class:`~pynwb.ecephys.ElectricalSeries` roundtrip test, ``addContainer`` handles adding the :py:class:`~pynwb.ecephys.ElectrodeGroup`, :py:class:`~pynwb.file.ElectrodeTable`, and :py:class:`~pynwb.device.Device` dependencies.